 Is Baby Eczema Painful or Dangerous?

 Eczema can look sore, but the good news is it usually isn’t dangerous.
-The main concern is the itch–scratch cycle: your baby feels itchy, scratches (or rubs against sheets and clothes), and the skin gets more irritated.
+The main concern is the itch–scratch cycle.
+Your baby feels itchy, scratches (or rubs against sheets and clothes), and the skin gets more irritated.
 Over time, this can cause small cuts or even mild infections if bacteria get in.

 Is Baby Eczema Painful?

-Eczema itself isn’t usually painful — it’s mostly itchy and uncomfortable.
+Even mild eczema can impact sleep and quality of life for both infants and their caregivers (Kim et al., 2016).
+However, eczema itself isn’t usually painful — it’s mostly itchy and uncomfortable.
 But if scratching breaks the skin, it can become tender or sting, especially if creams or bath water touch the open area.
 That’s why keeping the skin moisturised and nails trimmed helps so much.

 Is Baby Eczema Contagious?